Kevin Cooper (prisoner): American Bar Association recommendation for clemency

 On Saturday, March 19, 2016, the president of the American Bar Association (ABA), Paulette Brown, submitted a letter to Governor of California Jerry Brown, suggesting that Cooper be granted clemency due to claims of racial bias, police misconduct, evidence tampering and poor-quality defense counsel.
 "We recommend that this investigation include testing of forensic evidence still available to be analyzed to put to rest the questions that continue to plague his death sentence.
-This is the only course of action that can ensure that Mr. Cooper receives due process and the protection of his rights under the Constitution," Ms. Brown wrote.
+This is the only course of action that can ensure that Mr. Cooper receives due process and the protection of his rights under the Constitution."

 New DNA testing order by California Governor Brown

 In May 2018, Nicholas Kristof wrote an article in The New York Times highlighting the case, arguing that the truth could be determined by doing advanced testing on the bloodstained t-shirt, the hatchet handle and the hand towel used by the murderer and including diagrams showing both that Lee Furrow's stepmother lived close to where the victim's car was recovered and that Officer Steven Moran most likely planted evidence to frame Cooper.
-Soon afterward, Kamala Harris (who was at first against the test) and Dianne Feinstein both publicly called for advanced DNA testing.
+Soon afterward, U.S. Senators Kamala Harris—who had previously served as California Attorney General—and Dianne Feinstein both publicly called for advanced DNA testing.
+Harris’s reversal came after public outcry sparked by Kristof’s article, which sharply criticized her earlier refusal to allow such testing during her time in office.
 In response, DA Michael Ramos submitted a response to Cooper's petition, calling for the petition to be refused.
 Ramos would also file to have Cooper executed following his failed attempt to be re-elected.

-On July 3, California Governor Jerry Brown hinted that he might be willing to approve DNA testing, sending Cooper's attorneys a list of questions.
+On July 3, 2018, California Governor Jerry Brown hinted that he might be willing to approve DNA testing, sending Cooper's attorneys a list of questions.
 On August 17, the defense submitted their response, revealing that they had managed to acquire Lee Furrow's DNA for testing.
 On October 6, Nick Kristof wrote a follow-up in which he reported that Lee Furrow had told him that he was now open for testing to "clear his name."

 In December 2018, outgoing Gov. Brown ordered new DNA testing in the Cooper case.
 The testing has since been revealed; insufficient DNA was recovered from the shirt but a profile that was neither Cooper or Furrow was recovered from a hand towel taken from the victim's house.
-No blood from the victims was found on the towel, and it was only assumed to have been used by the killer to wipe his hands.
-Vial VV-2 was also found drained of blood, which was described as "unusual" by DNA expert Bicka Barlow, while A-41 was found to have an unknown profile that didn't match Cooper or the victims (prosecutors would later claim that this profile didn't exist.)
+While Vial VV-2 only had Cooper's profile, it was also found drained of blood except for residue at the bottom, which was described as "unusual" by DNA experts Bicka Barlow and Marc Taylor (both of whom stated that testing in 1983 was such that only a small amount of the blood would have been used.)